 Welcome to the Center on Reproductive Rights and Justice (CRRJ), a multidisciplinary research center dedicated to issues of reproduction and designed to supportpolicy solutions by connecting people and ideas across the academic-advocate divide.
 If you would like to support our efforts as an investor or volunteer, please email us at firstname.lastname@example.org.
 If you would like to stay informed about our progress and pursuits, sign up for our newsletter here.

 CRRJ’s Working Group is a facilitated bi-weekly interdisciplinary meeting of students, researchers, faculty, and community members deepen their understanding of reproductive justice and develop practical ideas for integrating it into their research and practice.
-The spring session will be focusing on welfare policy and reproductive oppression.
-The RJWG will meet these Mondays from 12-2 pm: Feb.
-22, 29; March 14, 28; April 11, and 18.
-Please click here for the flyer or email firstname.lastname@example.org for more information.
+Details for the fall session will be announced August.
+For more information, please email email@example.com.